 a modern design.

-There is yet another way to balance a putter: neutral
+There are yet other ways to balance a putter.

 balance.
 (I use that term as an engineer or physicist would; the

 balance test shows neutral equilibrium.
 But putter companies' marketing